daniel-rusu/pods4k/immutable-arrays/README.md

 1. If the 8 primitive variants implemented the List interface, (eg.`ImmutableFloatArray` implemented `List<Float>`), we can't override the generic `List` methods and use primitive return types as that changes the method signature.
-   Although Kotlin hides the distinction between a `Float` wrapper and a `float` primitive (using Java terms), this distinction is enforced at the bytecode level.
-This results in auto-boxing elements every time they are accessed and dramatically affects the memory and performance of the library.
-To get an idea of the memory impacts of auto-boxing, replacing an `ImmutableFloatArray` with a `List<Float>` increases the memory consumption by 5 to 8 times depending on the JVM configuration.
+   Although Kotlin hides the distinction between a `Float` wrapper and a `float` primitive (using Java terms), this is enforced at the bytecode level.
+This would auto-box the elements every time they're accessed and dramatically affect the memory and performance of the library.
+To get an idea of the memory impacts, replacing an `ImmutableFloatArray` with a `List<Float>` increases the memory consumption by 5 to 8 times depending on the JVM configuration.
-2. If Immutable Arrays implemented the `List` interface, the `List` extension functions from the Kotlin standard library would overshadow the optimized versions from this library.
+2. As a quick test, we made `ImmutableArray<T>` implement the `List<T>` interface and found that the `List` extension functions from the Kotlin standard library overshadowed the optimized versions from this library.
 This affects the memory and performance of this library significantly and also break the immutability guarantees since the Kotlin standard library functions generate read-only lists that can be mutated through casting.
-3. The `List` interface contains methods with `List` return types that we would never want to be used with Immutable Arrays.
-Throwing an `OperationNotSupportedException` would break the `List` contract breaking downstream usages in unpredictable ways.
-Using these methods would affect the memory and performance profile but most importantly, this would make usages accidentally cross over into the list world where the immutability guarantees no longer exist.
+3. The `List` interface contains methods with `List` return types that we wouldn't want users to use.
+Using these would affect the memory and performance profile but most importantly, this would make usages accidentally cross over into the list world where the immutability guarantees no longer exist.Throwing an `OperationNotSupportedException` would break the `List` contract breaking downstream usages in unpredictable ways.

 Immutable Arrays maximize the use of primitive types in order to reduce memory consumption and improve performance so that clean code is efficient by default.
 For example, `immutableArrayOf(1, 2, 3)` automatically bind to the most